-In the half-dozen years that I've run the SAWGs, we've never once had an allegation of academic impropriety as a result of sharing documents and ideas.
+In the nearly dozen years that I've run the SAWGs, we've never once had an allegation of academic impropriety as a result of sharing documents and ideas.
 In fact, to the contrary, we've had several instances of cluster members citing each others' work and thanking SAWG and its members in their acknowledgements.
 Participants generally agree that working in a small group all summer builds trust and a sense that you know who your groupmates are.
 Multilateral sharing (among the group, instead of one-on-one) also helps prevent idea theft.

 Do you set up sites for us, or what?